univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

 }
 "scheme" [1]: {
-	"email": str: schema of email address, variables may be used as described in manual-4.2:users:templates "recordUID": str [1]: schema of RecordUID, variables may be used as described in manual-4.2:users:templates "username" [1]: {
+	"email": str: schema of email address, variables may be used as described in manual-4.2:users:templates "record_uid": str [1]: schema of record_uid, variables may be used as described in manual-4.2:users:templates "username" [1]: {
 		"default":           str [2]: schema of username, variables may be used "student":           str [3]:                     as described in manual-4.2:users:templates